-- 2.1.1 In accordance with Part 139, Appendices D and F, Visual Aids for Denoting Obstacles, when considering obstacle control, the following should not be overlooked: - (a) Objects which penetrate the approach surface are critical since they represent an erosion of the clearance between the final approach path, usually 3 degrees, and fixed or mobile obstacles on the ground. - On an approach where the approach surface is significantly obstructed, the safe operation of aircraft is ensured by raising the aerodrome approach meteorological minima.
+- 2.1.1 In accordance with Part 139, Appendices D and F, Visual Aids for Denoting Obstacles, E, Part 77, Objects in Navigable Airspace, and Part 157, Notice of Construction, Alteration, Activation, and Deactivation of Aerodromes, when considering obstacle control, the following should not be overlooked: - (a) Objects which penetrate the approach surface are critical since they represent an erosion of the clearance between the final approach path, usually 3 degrees, and fixed or mobile obstacles on the ground.

+On an approach where the approach surface is significantly obstructed, the safe operation of aircraft is ensured by raising the aerodrome approach meteorological minima.
 If the object penetrates the approach surface, the landing threshold is displaced, effectively reducing the available landing distance.
-This can have an adverse effect on the regularity of aircraft operations and could impose payload penalties on landing aircraft. - (b) The transitional surfaces are adjacent to the runway strip and approach surface.
-Penetration of them by an obstacle results in the reduction in the clearance available while carrying out an approach to land or during a missed approach procedure. - Such obstacles may have an adverse effect on the aerodrome meteorological minima and may need marking and lighting. - (c) Aircraft performance requirements, applicable to take-off and climb, require all aircraft to clear all obstacles by a minimum specified margin. - For a multi-engine aircraft, that requirement includes the climb following failure of the critical engine.
-Objects which penetrate approach and take-off climb surfaces do not represent a degradation of safety standards, but they may impose significant payload penalties on aircraft taking off. - (d) The inner horizontal surface is more significant for VFR operations, as its purpose is to protect airspace (i.e. leave it clear) for visual circling prior to landing. - It also provides protection for circling aircraft following an instrument approach.
-It does not usually represent a critically limiting surface around a large
+This can have an adverse effect on the regularity of aircraft operations and could impose payload penalties on landing aircraft.

+(b) The transitional surfaces are adjacent to the runway strip and approach surface.
+Penetration of them by an obstacle results in the reduction in the clearance available while carrying out an approach to land or during a missed approach procedure.

+Such obstacles may have an adverse effect on the aerodrome meteorological minima and may need marking and lighting.

+(c) Aircraft performance requirements, applicable to take-off and climb, require all aircraft to clear all obstacles by a minimum specified margin.
+To enable pilots to do this, aerodrome operators should make accurate obstacle information available to pilots.

+For a multi-engine aircraft, that requirement includes the climb following failure of the critical engine.
+Objects which penetrate approach and take-off climb surfaces do not represent a degradation of safety standards, but they may impose significant payload penalties on aircraft taking off.

+(d) The inner horizontal surface is more significant for VFR operations, as its purpose is to protect airspace (i.e. leave it clear) for visual circling prior to landing.

-- aerodrome handling IFR traffic, except in so far that it extends beneath the approach surface. - (e) The conical surface represents the obstacle limiting surface some distance from the aerodrome. - As with other areas, operators should identify and manage obstacles within the conical surface. - (f) Obstacle control, to maintain or improve the Aerodrome Obstacle Chart Type "A" obstacle profile, should be based on the clear understanding of the performance requirements of the aircraft regularly using the aerodrome, or those proposed to be brought into regular use. - (g) Any obstacles which are allowed to penetrate the established PANS-OPS surfaces could raise the minimum safe altitudes of the aerodrome instrument flight procedures.
-This could have an adverse effect on the regularity of aircraft operations.
+It also provides protection for circling aircraft following an instrument approach.
+It does not usually represent a critically limiting surface around a large aerodrome handling IFR traffic, except in so far that it extends beneath the approach surface.

+(e) The conical surface represents the obstacle limiting surface some distance from the aerodrome.

+As with other areas, operators should identify and manage obstacles within the conical surface.

+- (f) Obstacle control, to maintain or improve the Aerodrome Obstacle Chart Type "A" obstacle profile, should be based on the clear understanding of the performance requirements of the aircraft regularly using the aerodrome, or those proposed to be brought into regular use. - (g) Any obstacles which are allowed to penetrate the established PANS-OPS surfaces could raise the minimum safe altitudes of the aerodrome instrument flight procedures.
+This could have an adverse effect on the regularity of aircraft operations. - (h) Aerodrome operators should be aware of temporary obstacles, such as cranes or fireworks (pyrotechnics), as covered in Part 77, and put mitigations in place.